ghc-proposals/ghc-proposals/proposals/0000-lambda-layout.md

     allowing lambda expressions to have multiple clauses.
 This was not
     implemented: The most obvious approach of turning `\` into a layout herald had the disadvantage of making some common idioms invalid.
-    - This can be circumvented by introducing a new expression that isn't required to be backwards compatible with existing idioms.
+    - This could be circumvented by introducing a new expression that isn't required to be backwards compatible with existing idioms.

 In the discussion of this proposal, several designs to address these